richardbiely/gaia-ecs/README.md

 w.add(e, ecs::Pair(start_entity, pos_entity));
 // Add (Start, Position) pair to entity e using a compile-time component pair. w.add<ecs::pair<Start, Position>(e);
-// Add (Start, Position) pair to entity e using a compile-time component pair and set its value.
+// Add (Start, Position) pair to entity e using a compile-time component pair
-// According the rules defined above, the storage type used for the pair is Position. w.add<ecs::pair<Start, Position>(e, {10, 15});
+// and set its value.
+According the rules defined above, the storage type used
+// for the pair is Position.
+w.add<ecs::pair<Start, Position>(e, {10, 15});

+// Create a query matching all (Start, Position) pairs using component entities ecs::Query q0 = w.query().all( ecs::Pair(start_entity, pos_entity) );
+// Create a query matching all (Start, Position) pairs using compile-time ecs::Query q1 = w.query().all< ecs::pair<Start, Position> >();
 ```

 ### Targets